Part Of Highway 99 In Lodi To Close Overnight Thursday Into Friday For Bridge Clearance Work

 — Caltrans District 10 (@CaltransDist10) February 2, 2022

-Southbound drivers will be detoured at Exit 267A/Turner Road to Cherokee Lane, then east onto Highway12/Victor Road.MORE NEWS: Chico Camper Missing In Remote Area Of Plumas County
+Southbound drivers will be detoured at Exit 267A/Turner Road to Cherokee Lane, then east onto Highway12/Victor Road.MORE NEWS: 3 Passengers Killed In Modesto Crash Were Students At Grace M. Davis High; Driver Arrested

 Drivers should expect delays of between 5-10 minutes, Caltrans says.